gpdowney/lightweightLSAT/docs/index.md

+---
+comments: false
+---

+# Welcome to the Lightweight LSAT

 *The Lightweight LSAT* outlines a proven and simple system for mastering the Law School Admissions Test.

 *The Lightweight LSAT* is completely free.
 I hope you find it useful.